By: Marilyn L. Davis

 So, what do you do when you realize you are stuck, ambivalent about changing, or simply scared of changes?
 One alternative is to bring this up in your recovery support meeting to discuss with your other peers.
 They also face or have faced many of the same stumbling blocks in their recovery as you may now be experiencing.

 They are a valuable resource and learning to use them as such gives you other perspectives on what, how, and why to change.
-Furthermore, they are often encouraging and supportive of you when you are struggling with the conflicting emotions and opinions about change.
+Furthermore, they are often encouraging and supportive of you when you are struggling with the conflicting emotions and opinions about the changes you want to make in your life.

 On the one hand, you know you need to change, but on the other, you are afraid that your changes won’t be good enough.
 When you talk about your ambivalence, you can hear yourself being conflicted.
 This can help you decide which side of the fence you will land on because walking the fence in the case of addiction vs. recovery is risky.